Pal Joey (musical): 2008 production

 Richard Greenberg ... has given John O'Hara's original book ... a new sheen without changing the general outline of the story: punkish song-and-dance man scores big, gets his comeuppance but soldiers on.
 Greenberg's rewrite is crisp and to the point.
 There is a hard-boiled briskness to his work, a film-noir sensibility in its punchy dialogue that ricochets lickety-split across the stage.
-Channing gets across this number ["Bewitched"], one of the most famous in the Rodgers and Hart canon, in what can be described as her best Rex Harrison My Fair Lady manner.
-It's half-sung, half-spoken but acted to the fullest, a consummate bit of musical-theater performing....
-Plimpton is quite a revelation in the role.